+44 2081 444 580

 Served warm or cold, a Greek mezze platter is a go-to when it comes to Mediterraneancuisine.
 This tasty assortment of vegetables, cheeses, dips, seafood, and pita bread is the perfect complement to a round of cocktails as you sit back and relax on your yacht charter at the end of the day.

 Ready to get your first taste of Mediterranean cuisine?
-Learn more about sailing holidays in Greece
+Learn more about sailing holidays in Greece.

-Croatian cooking
+Croatian cuisine

-From the Istrian peninsula to the Dalmation coast, Croatia offers natural beauty like no other for a sailing yacht charter.
+From the Istrian peninsula to the Dalmatian coast, Croatia offers natural beauty like no other for a sailing yacht charter.
 Before you start picturing yourself coasting into some of Croatia’s secluded bays, you may be wondering, “What can I expect from Croatian cooking?”

 When sailing along Croatia’s coastal towns and fishing villages, you can expect top-notch Mediterranean cuisine that’s chock full of delicious seafood.
 Take brodet, for example.
 This seafood stew is made with at least three different types of fish, in addition to shellfish and crustaceans, and is usually served alongside a creamy polenta.